lexnederbragt/doconce_demo/slide1/slide1.md

 ### Plain text
 Here is some plain text.

-Now we add some python code
+Now we add some python code with output:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.Python}